Valdeirsk8/migrationFirebird/README.md

 migration migrate
 ```

-### > revert
+### > revert -to <number> | -all

-This command revert your database in a point of time that you define
+This command revert your database to a point of time that you define

 ```
+ migration revert -to 10
- migration revert
+ migration revert -all
 ```

+#### <number> that's a ID that you find on History_Migration table inside your database

 ### > Help